girlsintechsg/pythonforbeginners/README.md

 - ExampleNotebooks/ - The course comes with some demo notebooks and real working python examples.

 ## How to use this project

+This project should be used in the following manner:

+- The presenter shall run through the slides up until the demo section.
+- The presenter shall run through a Jupyter notebook demo, this can be run using either Google or Azure Juypter notebooks (or other available Juypter notebooks).
+- The first exercise takes the class through setting up their own Juypter notebook.
+This will be used for the follow-on exercises.
+- The students will run through their own Juypter notebook for each subsiquent exercise

+## Contributing to this project

+## Contacts

+- denright@outlook.com - Dave Enright - Project Contributor
+- kyawzinlatt94@gmail.com - Kywan Zin Latt - Project Contributor
+- tasha.abdulmutalib@girlsintech.org - Tasha Abdul Mutalib - Project Sponsor (Key Girls in Tech contact)

+## Changelog

+## Licensing

+## Future Learning

+Some useful self learning links:

+- <https://www.datacamp.com> - Learning python for data science.